 - Over-complimenting: Telling people they are great when are just okay.
 This reminds me of Charles Bukowski (from his book “Women”) talking about coming across a poet who he thought was actually not terrible like most others he met, but he couldn’t tell him just that because most people wouldn’t take “not terrible” as a compliment.

-- Physical attributes: Lying about your age, weight, height, shoe size, penis size, breast size, etc.
+- Physical attributes: Lying about your age, weight, height, shoe size, penis size, breast size, etc, although they are methods with which you don’t have to lie as the enlarged breasts with proven results.

 - Sex: Lying about how many partners you slept with, had relationships with, loved.